Research

 Revise and Resubmit at the The Accounting Review

-Managers sometimes give non-disclosure to investors despite their best intentions, either due to a lack of information or substantial proprietary costs.
+Managers sometimes provide non-disclosure to investors despite their best intentions, either due to a lack of information or substantial proprietary costs.
 However, it is difficult for investors to distinguish these managers from those hiding negative news.
 This paper investigates whether managers can establish a transparent disclosure reputation to credibly communicate the absence of information, using non-answers during earnings calls as a setting.
-By matching granular, time-stamped earnings call conversations with high-frequency trading data, we create a novel dataset that examines immediate real-time market reactions to non-answers given by managers.
-Additionally, we leverage large language models (LLMs) to build a database of strategies that managers adopt to establish a transparent disclosure reputation, including providing detailed elaboration when issuing negative earnings guidance and proactively interacting with bearish analysts.
-We find that these disclosure strategies bolster managers’ credibility when communicating the absence of information.
-Our study highlights the importance of disclosure strategies that managers can adopt to ensure credible communication within the dynamic context of real-time scenarios.
+By matching granular, timestamped earnings call conversations with high-frequency trading data, we create a novel dataset that examines immediate real-time market reactions to non-answers given by managers.
+Additionally, we leverage large language models (LLMs) to develop a database of measures that identify strategies managers can use to build a transparent disclosure reputation.
+Our findings suggest that these strategies enhance managerial credibility when communicating a lack of information, underscoring the critical role of a transparent disclosure reputation in maintaining investor trust.

 Presented at 2024 AAA Annual Meeting* and 2024 FARS Midyear Meeting